 The scheme will support Tresorit’s already rigorous dedication to customer privacy, backed by traditional Swiss values.

 “It is of utmost importance that trust will find its way into the digital sphere,” Benedikt Wechsler, Ambassador and Head of Switzerland’s Digitalization Division of the Federal Department of Foreign Affairs, said about the new label scheme.
 “With its long history on the international stage, Switzerland is the perfect place to debate and push ahead concrete solutions and tools to foster digital responsibility and trust.”

-Read more about the Digital Initiative Label here.
+Read more about the Digital Trust Label here.